Paladin II

 Paladin II is a video game developed by Omnitrend Software and published by Impressions Games in 1992 for MS-DOS, Amiga, and Atari ST.

 Plot

 Paladin II is a strategy fantasy adventure game that features a point-and-drag interface.
 The game allows a player to import characters from Breach.
-The game features scenarios that vary in difficulty from easy to very hard, and the game includes an editor that allows a player to create new scenarios.
+The game features scenarios ranging from easy to very hard, and comes with an editor that allows a player to create new scenarios.

 Reception

 The game was reviewed in 1993 in Dragon #193 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 2 out of 5 stars.